schuam/dms/README.md

 ## Background

 A little while ago I came across dmenu and started using it as my default application launcher.
-But actually you can do more with it, than just launching programs.
-It's actually a 'dynamic menu', which allows you to present a prompt to the user and let them select an one option from a list of choices.
+But actually you can do more with it than just launching programs.
+It's actually a 'dynamic menu' which allows you to present a prompt to the user and let them select an option from a list of choices.
 Once the user has made a decision, some action depending on the users decision can be triggered.
 In order to realize such a menu, you have to write a dmenu script.